Detainment of Pygamberdy Allaberdyev

 Pygamberdy Allaberdyev is a lawyer from Turkmenistan, who was sentenced to a 6-year prison term on hooliganism charges but was released after 2 years.
 In May 2022, the Working Group on Arbitrary Detention at the United Nations concluded that Turkmenistan had violated international human rights law in detaining Allaberdyev, as his detention was likely related to his pro-democracy work.
-On December 10th 2022, he was released as part of a mass amnesty related to Turkmenistan's Day of Neutrality.
+On December 10, 2022, he was released as part of a mass amnesty related to Turkmenistan's Day of Neutrality.

 Activism and career

 Allaberdyev worked in Balkanabat for the oil and gas government office.
-During that time, he publicly opposed planned amendments to Turkmenistan’s constitution and began planning a pro-democracy rally for 14 September 2020.
-Nine days before the rally was schedule to take place, he was arrested.
+During that time, he publicly opposed planned amendments to Turkmenistan's constitution and began planning a pro-democracy rally for 14 September 2020.
+Nine days before the rally was scheduled to take place, he was arrested.

 Arrest and trial

 Allaberdyev was arrested after a man accosted him in a grocery store, with the man accusing him of starting the altercation.
 The International Commission of Jurists wrote, “This conflict is believed to be staged as a justification to detain the lawyer.”
 Turkmen authorities alleged that he was in contact with activists abroad, and questioned him on this issue.
 His house was searched.